Ilana Sichel is an editor, writer, and doctoral student in Clinical Psychology at City College, City University of New York.

 She received her MFA in fiction from the University of Michigan, and has been awarded a Henfield Prize and a Jentel Artist Residency, and is currently a LABA Arts Fellow at the 14th Street Y. Previously, she worked as an editor at 70 Faces Media.
-At Harvard, her senior Literature thesis on Mandate-era Zionist propaganda film received a Hoopes Prize.
+At Harvard, her B.A.
+Literature thesis on Mandate-era Zionist propaganda film received a Hoopes Prize.
 She is a different Ilana Sichel than the one who shares her name and field of study in England.